kornia/kornia/docs/source/augmentation.container.rst

 .. currentmodule:: kornia.augmentation.container

-The classes in this section are containers for augmenting different data formats (e.g. videos).
+The classes in this section are containers for augmenting different data formats (e.g. images, videos).

 Augmentation Sequential